 As you might imagine, the appointments in each room are tremendous, with their signature elaborate beddings, designer toiletries, and wait: Is that a version of "The Bean" over the bed?
 Yes it is, rendered in bright yellow.
 The color scheme can be a breath of fresh air on a grey winter day and the colors are quite exuberant.

 It’s worth nothing that visitors can bring their pets, as the hotel is quite friendly to furry companions.
-Visitors looking for more room types can check out the Alise Hotel website for more details on other features and suite options.
+Visitors looking for more room types can check out the Staypineapple website for more details on other features and suite options.

 A Meal at the Atwood